AI adoption · Leadership teams

 Common questions.

 Yes.
-Most of the work is with operational teams rather than technical specialists, and the whole point is making AI useful for normal business work.
+Most of the work is with operational teams rather than technical specialists.
+The point is making AI useful for normal business work.

 We tried AI and it didn't stick.
 Why would this be different?

 Usually it didn't stick because nobody pointed it at the right problems, nobody got trained properly, and nobody owned the rollout.
-That's the gap the workshops are designed to fill.
+That is the gap the workshops are designed to fill.

 Operationally busy SMEs with established teams — facilities management, property, solar, engineering, and professional services.
 Leadership has to be in the room.